-The above samples were knit with Jamieson Aran, washed three times in hot water (top loader machine), and air dried.
+My Weatherly Mitts were knit with Jamieson Aran yarn, and washed three times in hot water (top loader machine), and air-dried.

-Top loaders tend to provide more predictable and controllable results, but I’ve seen some with front loaders make it work.
-If you’re using a front loader, use the shortest possible wash cycle and see how it goes.
-Front loaders are a little trickier, so proceed with caution.
+Top loaders tend to provide more predictable results that allow you a bit of control throughout the process, but you can definitely make it work with a front loading washer, if that’s all you have.
+If you’re using a front loader, use the shortest possible wash cycle and check carefully between wash cycles.
+Front-loaders are a little trickier, so proceed with caution.

-Begin with the stems, using the stem stitch embroidery stitch.
+Begin with the stems, using a simple stem stitch.
 The finished look is meant to be rustic, so don’t worry about perfection.
-The sample below was stitched with Island Fibers sport weight in a rich acid green.
-Any relatively lightweight yarn, the more rustic the better, will work.
-This is the transfer paper I have used for embroidery on my mittens.
+The sample at left was stitched with Island Fibers sport weight in a rich acid green.
+Any relatively lightweight yarn will work – the more rustic the better.